LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 Once Connect Kit is loaded you can call it from the browser's developer tools console with `window.ledgerConnectKit.enableDebugLogs()` and call the other Connect Kit functions to see the debug messages.
-Just reload the dapp to disable them.
+Just reload the dApp to disable them.

 ### `checkSupport`